Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 ### Additional implementations to practice 👨‍🔧

-- **Bumper:** To make the detection of the robot as accurate as possible we decided to take readings from the bumper because the laser only detects things that are at the same height as it, but does not detect anything below it.
+- **Bumper:** To make the detection of the robot as accurate as possible we decided to take readings from the bumper because the laser only detects things that are at the same height as it, but does not detect anything shorter than it.
 For this reason, we helped with the bumper because it could detect any object that the laser does not capture below it.
-When the robot crash with an undetected object, it moves back a few meters and begins to make an arc to try to avoid the obstacle as if it had been detected by the laser.
+When the robot collides with an undetected object, it moves back a few meters and begins to move in an arc to try to avoid the obstacle as if it had been detected by the laser.

 - **Wheel drop:** We also decided to add the wheel drop topic to know when the robot is in the air because a person has lifted it.
 When it is detected that the wheels have been lifted, it stops walking and returns to the start state.
 This allows a greater handling of the robot in unexpected situations.

-- **Leds and sounds:** To make it easier and more comfortable to debug the robot's status, we decided to add colored leds and sounds to indicate what it was doing on inside the robot in each case.
-For example, when the robot changes state, it emits a certain sound or when the robot detects an unexpected object, the led turns red.
+- **Leds and sounds:** To make it easier and more comfortable to debug the robot's status, we decided to add colored leds and sounds to indicate what it is going on inside the robot at all times.
+For example, when the robot changes state, it emits a certain sound and when the robot detects an unexpected object, the led turns red.

 - **New node:** In order to cut our teeth in the multi-node scope, we decided to implement a whole node in charge of the LIDAR Feedback.
 This allowed us to check anytime if the robot is actually detecting an obstacle.
 Even if the robot is not moving or not executing the main node.
-We could have done this in the main node, but it will be mandatory to have a procedure in the control cycle that takes charge of the led publisher as well as the LIDAR readings.
+We could have done this in the main node, but it woyld have been mandatory to have a procedure in the control cycle that takes charge of the led publisher as well as the LIDAR readings.
 Since this would probably be a separate method anyway, it maked sense to us to fully isolate this feature on it's own node.

 ### State and node diagrams 📊